sdenier/Articles/git_in_10_minutes.md

 2. It pushes them in a stack, from last one to first.
 3. It pops each changeset from the stack and apply it in the same order they appear in history, effectively reproducing this history elsewhere.
 4. When performing an interactive rebase, Git will also apply the action you selected for the commit (pick, edit, squash...).
-5. If a conflict appears when applying a changeset, Git stops and asks you to resolve the conflict before continuing or cancel the rebase.
+5. If a conflict appears when applying a changeset, Git stops and asks you to resolve the conflict before continuing or cancelling the rebase.

 With this workflow in mind, it is easy to understand two fringe cases which deter some people to use rebase: orphan commits coming back (for example, after a merge) and recurring conflicts during rebase.